 This combines powerful algorithms with personalized seller rules to react to price changes and compete on your own terms.

 As an experienced online seller, you know your market and you are aware of your competitors’ pricing tactics.
-The leading rules-based repricers will give you the power to use your own market intelligence, bolstered with smart software reports on competitor pricing behaviors.
+The leading rules-based repricers will give you the power to use your own market intelligence, bolstered with smart software reports on competitor pricing behaviours.
 With those powers combined, not only will you never sell below your minimum price, you will always profit on your sales.
 This allows you to work to your strengths to make more profit.

 Think profit, not just sales

 When the final sale is constantly changing in reaction to marketplace moves, and when your cost of sales (including Amazon fees and sales) depends on your landed sales price, you run the risk of selling at a loss.
 However, we are not here to win the Buy Box at any cost—we are here to make more profit.
-Net margins are critical to any business success, so sellers should consider this when choosing a repricing tool.
+Net margins are critical to any business’s success, so sellers should consider this when choosing a repricing tool.

 Price smarter than the competition